Published online: May 2023

 2.1.3 The SPPS states that the key to successful placemaking is identifying the assets of a particular place as well as developing a vision for its future potential.
 This includes the relationship between different buildings, the relationship between buildings and spaces, the nature and quality of the public domain itself, the relationship of one part of a village, town or city with other parts and the patterns of movement and activity that are thereby established.

-2.2.1 The Local Development Plan (LDP) provides the strategic policy framework for the plan area as a whole across a range of thematic areas.
-It sets out the vision for Belfast as well as the objectives and strategic policies required to deliver that vision, based on a suite of topic-based operational policies, including those relating to placemaking and urban design.
+2.2.1 The Local Development Plan (LDP) Plan Strategy provides the strategic policy framework for the plan area as a whole across a range of thematic areas.
+It sets out the vision for Belfast as well as the objectives and strategic policies required to deliver that vision, based on a suite of topic-based operational policies, including those relating to tall buildings.

 2.2.3 The guidance contained within this document will help support and inform development proposals and their assessment from a placemaking and urban design viewpoint.
 This document aims to provide clear and concise design guidance that appeals to a wider audience by avoiding the use of jargon and providing definitions for clarity and understanding.
 It also takes account of the ever-changing environmental, social and economic background experienced globally.
 Changing demographics, advances in technology and environmental uncertainties will play a huge role in how we develop our city.
-The guidance will therefore provide further information for thinking ahead to encourage developments that are lasting and sustainable places for all, these will be highlighted within appropriate sections throughout the document.
+This guidance provides further information for thinking ahead to encourage developments that are lasting and sustainable places for all, as highlighted within appropriate sections throughout the document.

 Local Policies Plan